 My given name is Tasha Dandelion Kelly.
 (Yes, Dandelion!)
-I live in the US, in Illinois with my son and my husband, though I hail originally from Philadelphia, Pennsylvania.
+I live in the US, in Illinois, though I hail originally from Philadelphia, Pennsylvania.

 I discovered the joy of reverse-engineering medieval clothing in 1998.
 In some form or another, this passion has persisted and continues to exist digitally as La cotte simple.
 I started the site in 2003, putting my experience as a technical writer to work for my creative passion.